 Have you ever considered becoming a maker nurse?
 Nurse inventions are being used by healthcare professionals every day to improve patient care.
-It really makes a lot of sense, if you think about it.
+It makes a lot of sense if you think about it.
 Nurses are natural problem solvers.
 They think on their toes and work on the fly to solve problems for their patients.
 If they’re short of supplies, they improvise.
-If an ostomy bag won’t stay intact, they find a way to secure it.
+They find a way to secure an ostomy bag that won’t stay intact.
 Nurses are problem solvers.
 The leap to becoming a maker nurse and creating nurse inventions really isn’t that far.

 Nurse Inventions are Improving Healthcare Everyday

 What Does it Take to Become a Maker Nurse?